Jensen-holm/Sports-Ref-Time-Travel-Sim/README.md

 LINEUP OPTIMIZATION:

-The lineup optimizer function allows you to try every possible variation of a starting 9 against a specific pitcher and will spit out the top 5 lineups sorted by runs scored per game off of that pitcher.
+The lineup optimizer function allows you to try every possible variation of a starting 9 against a specific pitcher and will spit out the top 10 lineups sorted by runs scored per game off of that pitcher (this function ususally takes a while, I would reccommend 100 sims per lineup).

 SITUATIONAL ANALYSIS: